 Internally generated cash flows are the general sources of funds to finance the operations of the Group.
 The Group's liquidity risk management includes making available standby banking facilities and maintaining adequate cash and cash equivalents for its operations.
 The Group regularly reviews its major funding positions to ensure it has adequate financial resources in meeting its financial obligations.
-The Group's financial liabilities mature in less than one year and their contractual undiscounted payments approximate their carrying amount included in the statement of financial position.
+The Group's financial liabilities, comprising trade payables and other payables and accrued charges, mature in less than one year and their contractual undiscounted payments approximate their carrying amounts included in the statement of financial position.